Muhammad-Imtiaz/k8s-jenkins/README.md

-# hello-python
+# K8S objects deployment using Jenkins
-Very simple hello world python Flask application.
+A simple hello world application that's being deployed on kubernetes cluster using Jenkins.